jsandinoDev/jsandinoDev/README.md

-## Hi, I'm Josue Sandino
+## Hi, I'm Josue Sandino ✌️

-Software engineer with a degree from [UNA](https://www.una.ac.cr/) in 2021.
+ 🎓 Software engineer with a degree from [UNA](https://www.una.ac.cr/) in 2021.

-Specialized in the migration of applications from obsolete technologies to modern platforms.
+ 🌀 Specialized in the migration of applications from obsolete technologies to modern platforms.

-Skilled in both front-end and back-end development.
+ 🔑 Skilled in both front-end and back-end development.

+ 🔭 Interested in learning new technology solutions and looking to collaborate on projects where my help can be useful.

+___

+- 💻 I’m currently learning web3 with Cairo && starknet

 <!--